Battle of Cuito Cuanavale: Background

-Operação Saludando Octubre/Operation Greeting October
+Operation Saluting October

 Because of the UNITA insurgency, the central government never managed to gain control of the whole country; UNITA had control of much of southeastern Angola.
 Whenever it was threatened, South Africa intervened on its behalf.
 South Africa kept the whole southern border in Angola and at times up to 50,000 km2 (19,000 sq mi) of Cunene province occupied and conducted invasions and raids into the country.

-In 1987, as part of the Angolan government campaign against UNITA and for the control of south-eastern Angola, the Angolan army launched campaign Operação Saludando Octubre to drive UNITA forces from their stronghold cities of Mavinga (a former Portuguese military base) and Jamba in the southeast of the country, north of the Caprivi Strip.
+In 1987, as part of the Angolan government campaign against UNITA and for the control of south-eastern Angola, FAPLA launched Operação Saludando Octubre ("Saluting October") to drive UNITA forces from their stronghold cities of Mavinga (a former Portuguese military base) and Jamba in the southeast of the country, north of the Caprivi Strip.
 As in previous campaigns, planning and leadership was taken over by the Soviets and the higher ranks in the units were taken over by Soviet officers.
-Major-General Ryabchenko would command the Angolan forces in the battle.
-Soviet command did not include the Cuban forces in Angola and the Cubans initially did not engage in combat but took over support functions.
-FAPLA's equipment was upgraded, including 150 T-55 tanks and Mi-24 helicopters.
-The Soviets dismissed the advice of the Cubans, as in the campaigns before, who warned that the operation would create another opportunity for a South African intervention.
-It was decided to commence the attack from Cuito Cuanavale.
+Combat operations were directed by Lieutenant General Petr Gusev, head of the Soviet military mission in Angola, nominally with the oversight of the Angolan Ministry of Defence.
+Also instrumental in the operational planning was Gusev's chief of staff, Major General Ivan Ryabchenko.
+Aside from the Soviets, FAPLA forces were accompanied by a large contingent of East German military advisers serving in various technical and support roles, namely communications.
+The East German communications personnel would play a key role in monitoring South African and UNITA radio transmissions.